-The increases in Foundry & Logic product revenue in fiscal 2017 compared to fiscal 2016, and in fiscal 2016 compared to fiscal 2015, were primarily the result of strong customer demand across all end markets, including data center, mobile and automotive, as well as to the June 2016 acquisition of Cascade Microtech.
-All of Cascade Microtech's probe card revenues are included in our Foundry & Logic revenues.
+The increase in Foundry & Logic product revenue in fiscal 2017 compared to fiscal 2016 was primarily the result of strong customer demand across all end markets, including data center, mobile and automotive, as well as to the June 2016 acquisition of Cascade Microtech.
+All probe card revenues associated with former Cascade Microtech products and technologies are included in our Foundry & Logic revenues.

-The increase in DRAM product revenue in fiscal 2017 compared to fiscal 2016 was the result of increased customer demand in the DRAM market driven by a combination of node transitions, capacity additions and new designs.
-The decrease in our DRAM product revenue in fiscal 2016 compared to fiscal 2015 was due to lower probe card demand driven by a volatile DRAM market as DRAM manufacturers continued their technology node transitions.
+The increase in DRAM product revenue in fiscal 2017 compared to fiscal 2016 was the result of increased customer demand in the DRAM market driven by a combination of node transitions, customer capacity additions and new designs.

-Flash product revenue increased in fiscal 2017 compared to fiscal 2016, and in fiscal 2016 compared t fiscal 2015, due to increased design wins.
+Flash product revenue increased in fiscal 2017 compared to fiscal 2016 due to an increase in the number of design wins.

-The increases in Systems product revenue in fiscal 2017 compared to fiscal 2016, and fiscal 2016 compared to fiscal 2015, were driven by the June 2016 acquisition of Cascade Microtech.
+The increases in Systems product revenue in fiscal 2017 compared to fiscal 2016 was driven by the June 2016 acquisition of Cascade Microtech.
 Prior to the acquisition, we did not operate in the Systems market.